 2. Preparing a will can be costly

 The second reason is the cost of drawing up a will.
 It is always easier to find something else to do with the money.
 When it comes to a financial plan, most people are not at the point where their income or investments require the services of a financial planner, who will prepare a substantial and important document for around $3,000.
-For most, they simply have to work out how much they want to save each year, how they will manage their debts and what kind of assets should they invest in.
-Until now, apart from financial planning services, there has been no professional level planning tools for the DIY person.
+For most, they simply have to work out how much they want to save each year, how they will manage their debts, and what kind of assets should they invest in.
+Until now, apart from financial planning services, there have been no professional-level planning tools for the DIY person.

 A research project once found that in a group of Harvard business school students starting their course, only 20% of the group had a written financial plan.
 Twenty years later, those 20% of the group, had 80% of the group’s wealth.

-Financial Mappers now gives everyone the opportunity to make and test those plans for as little as $9.90 a week.
+Financial Mappers now gives everyone the opportunity to make and test those plans for as little as $347.